TALlama/moving-motivators/README.md

 #### Which of these distances is what you expected?

 Did the team know you were the only one who was motivated by Acceptance?

+### Reflections

+#### Team fit

+Do the tasks your team takes on reflect the motivations you've identified?
+When faced with a task that's in tension with those motivations, what do you do?
+Can you transmute those tasks into something better fitted to your team?

+#### Hiring

+When looking to bring more people into the team, it's likely that you've subconsciously reinforced these motivations in the past.
+Would it serve you well to continue doing so, or would mixing your teams' motivations allow your team to grow into new roles?